Clinton Toopi: Rugby union career

 On 23 August 2008 Leeds released Toopi, due to a knee reconstruction that would keep him out of action for 9 months.
 He attracted interest from the Japanese rugby union club Sanyo Wild Knights, and expressed interest in joining the Manly Sea Eagles in the National Rugby League competition however he did not secure a contract.

 Toopi instead returned to New Zealand and switched to rugby union, joining the Whakatane Marist team in the Eastern Bay rugby union competition.
 On 18 June 2009 it was announced that he had made the Bay of Plenty Rugby Union's squad for the Air New Zealand Cup.
 He agreed to join the Gold Coast Titans for 2010.

 Return to league

 During the 2010 pre-season Toopi trialed with the Gold Coast Titans.
 He did enough to impress management and earn a one-year contract.
 This was later extended for the 2011 season.
 He retired at the end of 2011.

 Toopi again played for the New Zealand Māori in 2010, captaining the side against England.

+Match Fit

+In 2023, Toopi participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+On episode 3, he revealed he currently resides in Gold Coast, Australia.
+Throughout the first third of the 15-week programme, his heart rate kept topping out even though he feels no ill effects, which suggest he has lower than expected aerobic endurance, he thought it was due to jet lag.

+In 2024, he returned for Match Fit: Union vs. League.
+While Pita Alatini and Carlos Spencer went -15 for metabolic age vs. biological age for the best possible result, he, Lesley Vainikolo and Henry Fa'afili started out +15, which is the worst possible result.
+He admitted he didn't take last season seriously enough until he went -15 for metabolic age for the second initial test in a row.
+During the IronMaori Triathlon, he was paired in the swim leg with Louis Anderson despite being scared of swimming in open water.